dockstore/dockstore-documentation/docs/getting-started/getting-started-with-galaxy.rst

 - Click on the workflow name to expose the drop down menu.
 - Click Download

-The exported YAML (Or JSON) file with a '.ga' suffix describes the inputs, outputs, and Galaxy Tool Shed dependencies for your workflow.
+The exported JSON file with a '.ga' suffix describes the inputs, outputs, and Galaxy Tool Shed dependencies for your workflow.